 Ewwwwwww, rats!!!
 They’re gross creatures that run around scaring grown men onto kitchen tables while screaming like a little girl (don’t even try to hide the truth my dudes).
 What about the “New York sewer rats” that are bigger than your NY style slice of pizza?
 Some rats can be gross, but some are the best pets ever.

 What some people may not know, is that there are different types of rat breeds and some of them make wonderful companions.

 As we already know, rats are very intelligent.
-They can actually be trained to do certain tasks such as using a litterbox, not peeing or pooping unless they are in the cage, agility, and even to be a therapy rat!
+They can actually be trained to do certain tasks such as using a litterbox, not peeing or pooping unless they are in the cage, agility, and even being a therapy rat!

-Respiratory issues are very common in rats and can be treated with the help of the veterinarian.
-Ring tail is when the humidity in the environment is too low and the skin on their tails gets dry and cracked.
+Respiratory issues are very common in rats and can be treated with the help of a veterinarian.
+Ring tail is when the humidity in the environment is too low, and the skin on their tails gets dry and cracked.
 When it gets dry and cracked, it starts to form rings around the tail that can cause necrosis.